THIS RECIPE FOR THICK AND SOFT CHOCOLATE CHIP COOKIES IS TO DIE FOR!

 - Gently stir in the chocolate chips, and the dough should come together better at this point.

-- Drop rounded spoonfuls of cookie dough (I use a cookie scoop) onto baking sheet lined with parchment paper.
+- Drop rounded spoonfuls of cookie dough (I use a cookie scoop to make the cookies uniform in size and shape) onto baking sheet lined with parchment paper or a non-stick cookie sheet like my favorite Farberware Insulated Nonstick Jumbo Cookie Sheet.

 - Press each cookie scoop down with the back of a spatula to flatten it down, as these will not spread out in the oven.
 If you don’t flatten them down, they will hold their cookie scoop shape.